|Collection type||Private Record|

 Australian Red Cross Society (ARCS)

-This collection of Australian Red Cross Society files consists of three main subseries: general correspondence and administration files; records of the Australian Red Cross Wounded and Missing Enquiry Bureau; and records of the Australian Red Cross Prisoner of War Department.
+This collection of Australian Red Cross Society (ARCS) files consists of three main subseries: general correspondence and administration files; records of the Australian Red Cross Wounded and Missing Enquiry Bureau; and records of the Australian Red Cross Prisoner of War Department.

 The general correspondence and administration files relate to the general administration of the bureau and the procedures involved in locating wounded and missing men.
 Included in this series are lists, reports, summaries papers and correspondence between the bureau and its official searchers and those enquiring on behalf of a wounded or missing man, plus correspondence with other enquiry bureaux and organisations.
 These files are arranged chronologically within subject area.